The Leadership Styles of Every Myers-Briggs® Personality Type

 Possible Struggles:

 ESTJs have to be careful not to “steamroll” over other people’s working styles, emotions, and differences.
 They may become so focused on impersonal pros and cons that they ignore how decisions might affect people in a personal way.
-They can also struggle with micro-managing the people they lead.
+Because they are so detail oriented, they may also struggle with micro-managing the people they lead.
 They usually have a very clear idea of what they want and may have difficulty being open-minded to the suggestions of intuitive types.
 In mid-life when ESTJs develop their extraverted intuition, they may enjoy brainstorming with other intuitive types more.

 Related: 24 Signs That You’re an ESTJ, the Captain Personality Type